Home > Blog > Learn to Meditate > Correct Meditation Postures - A Comprehensive Guide

 Meditation Posture: Happy Pose

-1. 5.
-Burmese Pose -This is just another variation of sitting cross-legged meditation pose.
+5. Burmese Pose -This is just another variation of sitting cross-legged meditation postures.
 All you need to do is bring the heel of your left foot towards your right thigh, in a way that it should be touching your thigh, and your right foot should lie gently on the left foot.
 You can allow your hands to rest inside your laps or on the top of each thigh.
 It is for you to decide.
 This is one of the best meditation positions for those looking to practice physical limitations.

 Meditation Posture - Burmese Pose

-1. 6.
-Quarter Lotus - This is one of the sitting meditation positions for increasing awareness and attentiveness.
+6. Quarter Lotus - This is one of the sitting meditation positions for increasing awareness and attentiveness.
 To get into this pose, cross your legs in front of you, keep your left foot on the floor below your right thigh, cross your right foot over and let it rest on your left calf.
 In simpler words, instead of keeping your left foot on the ground or on the right foot, keep it on the opposite calf.
 People looking for meditation poses for beginners can include Quarter Lotus in their meditation sessions as this pose helps strengthen your back and brings agility to your body.
 And as usual, your hands can be kept as you may like.

 Meditation Posture - Quarter Lotus

-1. 7.
-Half Lotus - This is one of the meditation postures that requires extra focus.
-This pose is suited for people who want to prepare themselves for deep meditation practice.
+7. Half Lotus - This is one of the meditation postures that requires extra focus.
+This meditation pose is suited for people who want to prepare themselves for deep meditation practice.
 This pose is almost similar to the quarter lotus pose.
 The only difference is that when you cross your right foot, you rest the foot on the left thigh instead of the calf.

 Meditation Posture - Half Lotus

-1. 8.
-Full Lotus - People looking for beginner friendly meditation postures can definitely add full lotus in their routines as it is the best meditation position to increase circulation in the lumbar spine, nourish and tone the abdominal organs, strengthen the ankles and legs, and increase flexibility in the hips.
+8. Full Lotus - People looking for beginner friendly meditation postures can definitely add full lotus in their routines as it is the best meditation posture to increase circulation in the lumbar spine, nourish and tone the abdominal organs, strengthen the ankles and legs, and increase flexibility in the hips.

-Full lotus is one of the meditation positions that goes beyond just improving the flexibility of the hips.
+Full lotus is one of the meditation postures that goes beyond just improving the flexibility of the hips.
 This meditation posture is well suited for people who do deep meditation practices.
 You rest your left foot on the right thigh and your right foot on the left thigh in this pose.
 Your hands can remain wherever they may suit you.

 Meditation Posture: Full Lotus

-1. 9.
-Laying down - There are no specific instructions to perform this meditation posture.
+9. Laying down - There are no specific instructions to perform this meditation posture.
 All you have to do is lay down on a surface making sure your back is straight.

 Laying Down Meditation Posture